Manishearth/manishearth.github.io/source/_posts/2018-01-16-whats-tokio-and-async-io-all-about.markdown

 and look at a language that does this well, Go.

-So instead, Go has lightweight threads, called "goroutines".
+Instead of using OS threads, Go has lightweight threads, called "goroutines".
 You spawn these with the `go` keyword.
 A web server might do something like this:

 ```go